kschuler/neurolinguistics/index.md

 ### Requirements

 - **Reading and posting discussion questions**: Each week, you will be responsible for preparing for the discussion by reading and annotating 2-3 papers on the weeks’ topic with discussion questions (on Perusall).
-- **Lead discussions**: Several times throughout the semester (but not every week), you will serve as discussion leader for a paper with one other student.
+- **Lead discussions**: Several times throughout the semester (but not every week), you will serve as discussion leader for a paper with one or two other students.
 As discussion leader, you’ll be responsible for presenting the paper, including summarizing (motivation, research questions, approach, and findings) and leading a discussion of the work.
 If you cannot attend synchronously you can submit a pre-recorded presentation.
 - **Lit Review**: You will select a topic of interest (within the bounds of language and the brain) and write a formal literature review.
 There will be several assignments leading up to this final paper to help you make progress.

 ## Getting Help

-- **Ed Disucssion:** The best way to get help anytime is to ask a question on the [discussion board]().
+- **Ed Disucssion:** The best way to get help anytime is to ask a question on the [discussion board](https://edstem.org/us/courses/13251/discussion/).
 You'll get a response within 24 hours, usually much faster.
 Students are encouraged to answer each other's questions as well.
-- **On papers:** Youc an ask questions about papers and discuss them via Perusall.
+- **On papers:** You can ask questions about papers and discuss them via Perusall.

 ### Materials

 - **[Course website](index.md)** (you are here) for schedule, policies, and links to all assigned materials
 - **[Canvas site](https://canvas.upenn.edu/courses/1613834)** for assignment submissions and grade related things
-- **[Perusall]()** for reading assignments (access code on canvas).
+- **[Perusall](https://app.perusall.com/courses/neurolinguistics/_/dashboard/assignments)** for reading assignments (access code on canvas).
-- **[Ed Discussion]()** for online discussion and support
+- **[Ed Discussion](https://edstem.org/us/courses/13251/discussion/)** for online discussion and support

 ### Evaluation
 - **Class participation and preparation (50%)**  including reading and annotating to start the discussion on Perusall, participating in class discussions, and preparing for and leading discussions when you are a discussion leader.
 Grading rubric here.